domagojk/js-event-sourcing-example-app/Readme.md

 ## Domain Driven Design (DDD)

 Learning about CQRS and Event Sourcing, we will often stumble upon terms like Domain or Domain Driven Design.
 This is a very broad topic but in essence the focus of DDD is on language and making the implicit explicit.
 In DDD, language is the most important factor.
 What you want to have is the problem domain explicitly expressed inside your code.
 As a developer, you want to speak the same language as your business.
+To be more specific, if a developer is talking to a domain expert (person who knows line of business that developer is creating software for) about some topic they both should use the same terminology.
+If a development team uses different naming than people that run business in company, communication will greatly suffer.
+This is very important to keep in mind when we talk about naming events and commands later.
 That's enough theory for now.
 If found Vaughn Vernon's book "Implementing Domain-Driven Design" very good at covering this topic.

 ## Eventual consistency